gustawho/plasma5-applets-plastweet/README.md

 cd ..
 kpackagetool5 -t Plasma/Applet --upgrade package && plasmoidviewer --applet package
 ```
+Keep in mind that in order to use the media upload feature, you need to use the Twitcurl version linked in the previous section.

 ### Planned Features
-* Add pictures or video
+* Add multiple pictures or video
 * Change the API settings if needed
 * Receive notifications on account interactions (mentions, for instance...
 Optional and still in discussion)
 * Integration with "Online Accounts"